What is The Black Car Fund?

 What do I do if I get into an accident?

 o If you get into an accident, you should first call the necessary authorities.
-You should then contact the base that dispatched you and notify them of the accident.
-Finally, you should notify us so we will be able to address your claim as quickly as possible.
+The immediately notify the Member Base that dispatched you at the time of the work-related incident.
+Finally, notify us so we will be able to begin processing your claim as quickly as possible.
+The Black Car Fund App, available in the Google Play and Apple App Stores, is the best method to use to notify us.

-Can I use the BCF Claims App to file a claim?
+Can I use The Black Car Fund App to file a claim?

-The App only reports the accident; to formally file a Worker’s Compensation claim, you must speak to a member of our Claims Team.
+The Black Car Fund App only reports the accident; to formally file a Worker’s Compensation claim, you must speak to a member of our Claims Team.
 If you reported your accident via the BCF Claims App, a member of our Claims Team will contact you within one business day to complete intake of your claim.
+It is important that you provide the correct contact information when registering within our app, as our Claims Team will use that information to try to contact you.

 How do I file a claim?